tomcritchlow/tomcritchlow.github.io/_posts/2019-09-23-workshops.md

 Let’s recap the goals - with this portal into the client’s reality we’re trying to:

-- Get comfortable “sparring”{% include tufte-sn.html id="sparring" content="More on what sparring means from Venkatesh <a href='https://venkateshrao.com/'>on his site</a> and in <a href='https://twitter.com/vgr/status/1118212491287203846'>this twitter thread</a>." %} with the client
+- Get comfortable “sparring”[^sparring] with the client
 - Make the client feel that you’ll listen closely
 - Understand the real problems and make sure they will put budget against solving them
 - Demonstrate to the client that you can help
 - Understand the client’s team dynamics
 - Understand the context for the work properly (i.e. what is the work, who are the people, why now)
 - Identify client’s blind spots (their unknown unknowns)

+[^sparring]: More on what sparring means from Venkatesh [on his site](https://venkateshrao.com/) and in [this twitter thread](https://twitter.com/vgr/status/1118212491287203846).

 So many unknowns!